dstackai/dstack/docs/workflows/notebook.md

-# Notebook
+# notebook

-The `code` launches a Jupyter notebook application.
+The `notebook` launches a Jupyter notebook application.

 The provider allows you to specify the version of Python, a `requirements.txt` file to pre-install, environment variables, properties, which folders to save as output artifacts, dependencies to